Katy Simpson Smith: Literary career

 Smith's writing has also appeared in The Paris Review, Los Angeles Review of Books, The Oxford American, Granta, Literary Hub, Garden & Gun, and Lenny.

+Recognition and awards

-She has received fellowships and residencies at the MacDowell Colony (2019), the Dora Maar House in Ménerbes (2021), the Santa Maddalena Foundation in Tuscany (2022), and the Monastery of St. Gertrude in Idaho (2022), and also the Richard Wright Award for Literary Excellence (2023).
+She has received fellowships and residencies at the MacDowell Colony (2019), the Dora Maar House in Ménerbes (2021), the Santa Maddalena Foundation in Tuscany, Italy (2022), and the Monastery of St. Gertrude in Idaho (2022).
+She received the Richard Wright Award for Literary Excellence (2023).

+Academia

+Smith is a member of the core faculty at the Bennington Writing Seminars.